RescueSocial/Amber-Heard_Disinformation_Operations_Bots/README.md

 - Other experts saw cyber crime needing flagging for removal by cybersecurity.
 - Clustering analysis with cyber intelligence reveals scientifically operations to cause distress beyond manual searches.
 <br><i>"Data voids are not unique to search engines; they occur on social media platforms, too."</i>
 <br> Multiple layers of companies, services, are likely.
-Along with the case's circumstances of intimidation, violence, missing people, high wealth of opposition, <a href="https://abcnews.go.com/Primetime/LegalCenter/story?id=1625097&page=1">Hollywood fixers</a>, and suspicious activities, the online world similarly has been made threatening to exploit the <a href="https://datasociety.net/library/data-voids">Data Void</a>.
+Along with the case's circumstances of intimidation, domestic violence, missing people, high wealth of opposition, <a href="https://abcnews.go.com/Primetime/LegalCenter/story?id=1625097&page=1">Hollywood fixers</a>, and suspicious activities, the online world similarly has been made threatening to exploit the <a href="https://datasociety.net/library/data-voids">Data Void</a>.

 ### <b>Background:</b><br>